Table of Contents

 As mentioned above, a major additional problem is the difficulty in recognizing when an employee has also been fooled by the fraudsters versus is an active party in the theft.

-How to identify return fraud
+How to identify and prevent return fraud

 It can be difficult to know whether any single return is fraudulent, although some tools try to do just that.
 In the moment, they do the math on the parameters of the return (e.g., value, whether there’s a receipt, whether it’s a cash return, whether the same person has made returns recently, whether the item is returned often, etc.) and then provide a risk assessment.